bighuggies/bighuggies.github.com/blog/_posts/2014-05-18-how-mcnagg-works.md

 ## The Tornado part

-To be honest I haven't really touched the Tornado part since I originally start the project two years ago.
+To be honest I haven't really touched the Tornado part since I originally started the project two years ago.
 All of my more recent web projects in Python have been using [Flask](http://flask.pocoo.org/) to create an API which is consumed by a JavaScript front end. mcnagg is more traditional; the back end serves up HTML which is generated from templates by the server.
 As far as I can remember, Tornado was pretty nice to work with :v.

 ## The data part